http4k/www/src/website/content/howto/lookup_a_user_principal/index.md

 When authorising requests, it is common to need to store some credentials or a user principal object to be accessible by a further Filter or the eventual HttpHandler.

-This can be easily achieved by combining the typesafe RequestContext functionality with one of the built-in authorisation Filters:
+This can be easily achieved by combining the typesafe `RequestKey` functionality with one of the built-in authorisation Filters:

 ### Code